b1rdmania/soundmatch-audio-finder/README.md

 # SoundMatch AI - Find Similar Copyright-Free Music

-**Hackathon Project - Seeking Partners!**
+**Version 1.0.0 - MVP Release**

+This project helps content creators, developers, and music enthusiasts discover copyright-free music similar to a provided track or audio file.
+Initially developed as a hackathon project, this v1.0.0 marks the first stable MVP release.

-This project is being developed for a hackathon and we are actively looking for enthusiastic partners to join the team!
-If you're interested in AI, music technology, web development (React/FastAPI), or data services like MusicBrainz and Jamendo, please reach out!
+We welcome contributions!
+If you're interested in AI, music technology, web development (React/FastAPI), or data services, please check out our "Next Steps" or open an issue with your ideas.

 ## Project Goal